k78ma/quartz/content/4A/Image Processing.md

 The key difference between image data and regular time-series is that images have a spatial (2D) distribution.
 Each pixel has two coordinates $I(x,y)$ or $I_{xy}$.
 As such, operations that modify images must consider the spatial arrangement of pixels; image filters are 2D filters.

 ## Spatial Filtering
-Spatial filtering is a fundamental operation in image processing, with the other being frequency domain filtering.
+Spatial filtering (see [[Image Filter]]) is a fundamental operation in image processing, with the other being frequency domain filtering.
 A filter modifies each pixel based on its neighborhood; typically a small region around the pixel.
 Spatial filters are also called masks, kernels and windows.

 A spatial filter has two main ingredients:
 - A neighborhood of the pixel of the pixel under examination